benjreinhart/bencode-js/README.markdown

 Bencode.encode(...)
 ```

-In the browser the object is available globally on `window.Bencode`.
+In the browser the object is available globally as `window.Bencode`.

 ### Bencode#encode(object)